 1934- after the formation of London Transport the previous year, in December all Green Line and Country Bus Garages were allocated codes.
 'WY' was allocated as the Weymann parking area alongside the river Wey used by Green Line coaches.

-30th June 1936- London Transport opens a bus garage of their own in Addlestone, and so the vehicles previously stored in the Weymann parking area were transferred less than a mile to the new garage, which retained the same code - hence the reason for the code for Addlestone garage being 'WY'; which is was to remain throughout the years RLHs would in future operate there.
+30th June 1936- London Transport opens a bus garage of their own in Addlestone, and so the vehicles previously stored in the Weymann parking area were transferred less than a mile to the new garage, which retained the same code - hence the reason for the code for Addlestone garage being 'WY'; which was to remain throughout the years RLHs would in future operate there.

 1935-1939 - Vehicles being sold to London, Trent, Midland General, South Shields, Northern, Bournemouth